 - Student Life

-Students are admitted into the undergraduate courses at Foundation, First Year, Intermediate (Second and Third Year), and Diploma (Fourth Year) level.
-We do not accept students at Fifth Year level.
-Both school-leavers and mature applicants with previous experience are encouraged to take advantage of the wide range of possibilities offered within the school.
+Students are admitted into the Undergraduate courses at First Year, Intermediate (Second and Third Year), and Diploma (Fourth Year) levels.
+The AA School does not accept entry at Fifth Year level.
+School-leavers and mature applicants with previous experience are encouraged to take advantage of the wide range of possibilities offered within the school.

 Institution / School Validation